-If you're looking for a different type of healing to incorporate into your life, then these alternative practices may be of interest
+If you're looking for a different types of alternative healing in Hong Kong to incorporate into your life, then these may be of interest

 I’m fine, thanks.
 How are you?